Rigo-codes/aisd-jse-02-js-variables/README.md

 ## 1. **Create the Project Folder and Files**

-- [ ] Create a folder named `JavaScriptVariables` to store all your project files.
+- [x ] Create a folder named `JavaScriptVariables` to store all your project files.
-- [ ] Inside the `JavaScriptVariables` folder, create a file named `index.js`.
+- [ x] Inside the `JavaScriptVariables` folder, create a file named `index.js`.
 This will be your main JavaScript file.

 ## 2. **Set Up JavaScript Variables**

 Variables are used to store data values.
 In JavaScript, you can declare variables using `let` or `const`.

-- [ ] In your `index.js` file, add the following code:
+- [x ] In your `index.js` file, add the following code:

 ```js
 // Using let to declare a variable